-Their range once included much of central and western Canada and parts of the northern United States, but the good old Thymallus is now, for the most part, restricted to the far north.
-The main reason being that they are great barometers of water quality, so if you have clean, cold water you might find a Grayling or two; mess it up and they will leave town.
+Their range once included much of central and western Canada, and parts of the northern United States, but Thymallus arcticus is now, for the most part, restricted to the far north.

-For a fresh water fish they can be stunning in both appearance and colour.
-Many have long flowing dorsal fins, which explains why some refer to them as the "Sailfish of the North" and they boast such colours as gold, azure, electric blue, silver and iridescent pink.
+For a fresh water fish, they can be stunning in both appearance and colour.
+Many have long flowing dorsal fins, which explains why some refer to them as the "Sailfish of the North", and they boast such colours as gold, azure, electric blue, silver, iridescent pink and mauve.

-They also tend to be rather sociable, so if you see or catch one, it's a very good bet that several hundred of his or her closest friends will not be too far away.
-Grayling love cool, well oxygenated water which is why you will find good size populations in many northern rivers.
-In lakes they tend to hang close to shore where there is a bit of cover.
-Otherwise, they might just as well have a big bull's-eye painted on them, because you can take it to the bank that a hungry Lake Trout or big Northern will be lurking nearby, as a two or three pound thyme flavoured Grayling makes an excellent afternoon snack.
+Otherwise, they might just as well have a big bull's-eye painted on them, because you can bet that a hungry Lake Trout, or big Northern will be lurking nearby, as a two or three pound, thyme flavored Grayling makes an excellent snack.
 This probably explains why they always appear to have an anxious, worried look on their faces.

-I recall watching a rather impatient twenty plus pound trout run so hard and fast at a pod of Grayling, that it overshot its mark and found itself high and dry, well up on the shore.
-It was truly a sight to see as Grayling were shooting out of the water in every direction as the trout made its charge.
-Fortunately the big grey managed to flip itself back into the water without our assistance.
+I recall watching a rather impatient twenty-pound lake trout, run so hard and fast at a pod of Grayling, that it overshot its mark and found itself high and dry, well up on the sandy shore.
+It was truly a sight to see, as Grayling were shooting out of the water in every direction as the trout made its charge.
+Fortunately, the big grey managed to flip itself back into the water.

 My first of many encounters with this fish took place on Great Bear Lake in the Northwest Territories, but I have also caught them throughout Alaska and Nunavut.